Introductory Tracking Course – incorporating Track and Search

 First week please arrive about 15 minutes early to complete enrolment.

-Note: Dogs only compete at official TCA trials.
-To be eligible your dog must be registered with the TCA and the handler must be a member of the TCA, if you are not a member check the TCA (Dogs Tasmania) website for the cost of annual membership and dog registration.
+Note: Dogs only compete at official Dogs Tasmania trials.
+To be eligible your dog must be registered with Dogs Tasmania and the handler must be a member of the Dogs Tasmania, if you are not a member check the Dogs Tasmania website for the cost of annual membership and dog registration.

 When tracking the dog is in harness and on lead so any dog is able to participate in the introductory tracking course as the handler always has full control over the dog.